Barney Ronay: Career

-In 2014, he was named the 29th most influential Twitter user in UK football.
+In 2014 Ronay was named the 29th most influential Twitter user in UK football.
 On 10 October 2018 Ronay was included in a list of the 238 most respected journalists working in Britain as published by the National Council for the Training of Journalists.

 On 31 October 2018 it was announced that Ronay had been nominated in the ‘writer of the year’ category at the 2018 Football Supporters Federation Awards, which he subsequently won ahead of Jonathan Liew and Jonathan Northcroft amongst others.
 At the 2020 Sports Journalists’ Association awards Ronay was named best football journalist.
-Ronay and Liew have written a TV series called The Red Zone which was set to be shown on Netflix in 2021, executive produced by Sam Mendes.
-However, in March 2022 the project was announced as discontinued.
-In November 2022 he won ‘writer of the year’ at the Football Supporters' Association awards.
+Ronay and Liew collaborated on a television script called The Red Zone which was set to be shown on Netflix, executive produced by Sam Mendes.
+In March 2022 the project was announced as discontinued.
+In November 2022 he won 'writer of the year' at the Football Supporters' Association awards.

 Personal life

-Ronay was born and raised in South East London, and is of Austrian and Jewish descent, whose grandparents fled during the rise of the Nazis in Austria.
-He was educated at Oxford University.
-He is a supporter of Millwall F.C..
+Ronay is a supporter of Millwall F.C.
+He was a highly influential campaigner against plans by Lewisham council that he believed could harm the club.
+Ronay spoke about his life on the Guardian's Football Weekly.